-Drug Courts were initially implemented in New Jersey in 1996.
-Hudson County began their Drug Court Program in 2002.
-At the onset, these Drug Court Programs were for those offenders who volunteered for the Program.
+Recovery Courts were initially implemented in New Jersey in 1996.
+Hudson County began its Recovery Court Program in 2002.
+At the onset, these Recovery Court Programs were for those offenders who volunteered for the Program.
 In 2012, Governor Christie signed into law P.L.
 2012, c.
 23, which expanded the Program to compel offenders with drug addictions into the Program.
-Currently there are nine Mandatory Drug Court Programs and Hudson County is proudly one of them.

-The Office of the Hudson County Prosecutor is an essential member of the Drug Court team.
-The Assistant Prosecutors assigned to Drug Court ensure the community safety concerns by maintaining eligibility standards for the admission of offenders into the Drug Court Program.
+The Office of the Hudson County Prosecutor is an essential member of the Recovery Court team.
+The Assistant Prosecutors assigned to Recovery Court ensure the community safety concerns by maintaining eligibility standards for the admission of offenders into the Recovery Court Program.
 The Assistant Prosecutors are also tasked with the responsibility for responding to motions, violations of probation, sanctions and sentencings.